IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Acknowledgments

-Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Sean Turner and the IASA 2.0 Working Group for discussions of possible structures, and to the attorneys of Morgan Lewis and Brad Biddle for legal advice.
+Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Sean Turner and the IASA2 Working Group for discussions of possible structures, and to the attorneys of Morgan Lewis and Brad Biddle for legal advice.